-- (1) Third, fourth- and fifth-degree felony level offenses, with prosecutorial and victim consent, are preliminarily eligible.
-First and second-degree felonies are not eligible. - (2) A case may be accepted at multiple stages of the proceedings including: Pre-Plea, Post-Conviction or Violation of Probation. - (3) Participants are required to plead guilty as charged. - (4) Participants, if eligible, may complete the program as an Intervention in Lieu of Conviction.
-If the participant is not eligible for Intervention in Lieu of Conviction, they shall complete the program on a standard community control. - (5) Any history of serious or repetitive violence will be scrutinized by the Veterans' Treatment Court Prosecutor and the Veterans' Treatment Court Team. - (6) Exclusions: NGRI, Incompetent to Stand Trial, persistent offending that is not related to treatment need. - (7) Participants must be a United Stated Veteran.
+- (1) Third, fourth- and fifth-degree felony offenses are preliminarily eligible.
+Second-degree felony offenses are reviewed on a case by case basis.
+The Veterans' Court Judge has final discretion on a defendant's acceptance to the docket with input from the prosecutor's office and treatment team. - (2) A case may be accepted at multiple stages of the proceedings including: Pre-Plea, Post-Conviction or Violation of Probation. - (3) Participants are required to plead guilty. - (4) Participants, if eligible, may complete the program as an Intervention in Lieu of Conviction.
+If the participant is not eligible for Intervention in Lieu of Conviction, they shall complete the program on a standard community control. - (5) Any history of serious or repetitive violence will be scrutinized by the Veterans' Treatment Court Prosecutor and the Veterans' Treatment Court Team. - (6) Exclusions: NGRI, Incompetent to Stand Trial, significant history of violent offenses, persistent offending that is not mental health driven.
+All prospective participants are reviewed on a case by case basis. - (7) Participants must be a United Stated Veteran.